kamlesh-nb/azure-sdk-for-zig/README.md

 ## Azure Sdk for Zig

->[!Note]
-> I have stopped work on this, will resume after async/await is reinstated in the language

 > [!CAUTION]
 > This is an experimental project and just meant to be used for experimenting zig on azure.

-What has been developed as of now.
+What's be developed as of now.

 - Core Runtime that processes the request for Azure Rest Api's
 - CosmosDb Client, that can;